Iberian revolt: Passing through Celtiberia

-Cato the Elder returned north across Celtiberia in order to intimidate the Celtiberians and prevent future uprisings, and in retaliation for having joined the uprising of the Turdetani.
+Cato the Elder returned north across Celtiberia to intimidate the Celtiberians and prevent future uprisings, and in retaliation for having joined the uprising of the Turdetani.
 He headed towards Segontia, as rumor had reached him that it was the square where greater booty could be obtained, and besieged the city without success due to lack of time.
 He then headed towards Numantia, in the vicinity of which he addressed a speech to his equites.

 He subsequently returned to the province Citerior, leaving part of his army with the praetores after having paid his salary to the soldiers, and taking with him seven cohorts.

 Returning from Turdetania Cato achieved the subjugation of ausetani, suessetani and sedetani.
 The consul was able to take advantage of the unease of his allies with the Lacetani, who had taken advantage of the Roman expedition to Turdetania to raid their villages.
 When the Roman contingent reached the city of the Lacetani, Cato sent part of his cohorts to stand on one side and the others to stand on the opposite side.
 Thereupon he ordered the allies, Suessetani for the most part, to attack the wall.
 The Lacetani, confident that they could easily defeat the Suessetani, opened a gate and went out to meet them; the Suessetani fled and the enemies pursued them.
 Then the consul ordered the cohorts to enter the town immediately, who surprised the Lacetani.
 After this the Lacetani surrendered.